 How to Properly Surrender Your License Plates

-In an effort to prevent the spread of COVID-19 and still assist motorists who need to surrender their vehicle’s license plates without having to worry about incurring an insurance lapse, a fine or a suspension my office has introduced a new procedure at all Auto Bureau locations.
+In an effort to assist motorists who need to surrender their vehicle’s license plates without having to worry about incurring an insurance lapse, a fine or a suspension, my office has introduced a simple and quick procedure at all Auto Bureau locations.

-Motorists can now utilize our secure drop box station inside the front vestibules of the Buffalo (170 Pearl Street), Cheektowaga, Tonawanda, West Seneca Auto Bureaus as well as the Rath Building lobby (95 Franklin Street).
+Motorists may utilize our secure drop box station inside the front vestibules of the Buffalo (170 Pearl Street), Cheektowaga, Clarence/Williamsville, Evans, Tonawanda, West Seneca Auto Bureaus or to the Mobile Auto Bureau in Grand Island each Wednesday.
 Simply fill out the plate surrender envelope with the required information so we can mail YOU the FS6T receipt for YOU to provide to your insurance carrier- then just drop it in the secure green mailbox.

-This service is available to ALL motorists during each location's normal operating hours.
+This service is available to ALL motorists during each location's regular operating hours.

 MAIL IN OPTION: If you no longer live in the area or are unable to get to an office location, we will accept plate surrenders by mail.
-Place both plates in an envelope and mail to:
+Place both plates in an envelope along with your current mailing address and mail to:

 Erie County Auto Bureau- 170 Pearl Street, Buffalo, NY 14202

 We will use the mail postmark date as the date that you surrendered the plates- your insurance carrier will back date accordingly.
 To be notified by the US Postal Service that we received your plates, send them by registered or certified mail, and request a return receipt.

 We will mail YOU the FS6T receipt for YOU to provide to your insurance carrier in 7-10 days.
 If you do not receive a FS-6T receipt, please contact us at ErieCountyClerkOffice@erie.gov.